doougui/resume/EN-US.md

 Accomplishments:

+- Worked on the maintenance and evolution of the Terravista enterprise management application.
+- Identified and solved problems in collaboration with the development team.
+- Prooposed code improvements to increase the scalability and stability of the application.
-- Maintained and evolved the enterprise management application Terravista while helping more than 253 enterprises grow.
+- Contributed to the success of the application, helping over 253 companies to grow.
-- Worked as a full-stack developer by making use of technologies like PHP with Zend Framework, Docker and JavaScript.
-- Collaborated closely with team members to deliver a high quality product by making use of SCRUM as an Agile Framework.
+- Improved the usability and user interface of the application, resulting in a more intuitive and satisfying experience for the users.

-Tech stack: **PHP, Zend Framework, JavaScript, jQuery, Docker**
+Tech stack: **PHP, JavaScript, Docker, SCRUM, jQuery, Zend Framework**.

 <img src="https://douglasgoulart.com/img/icon-192.png" width="48" align="left" />